Instant Loading Pages with Speculation Rules

 - A/B Testing: Conduct A/B tests to compare different speculation rule configurations and identify the most optimal setup for your specific website and user base.

-Browser Compatibility: Not all browsers fully support the Speculation Rules API, so check for browser compatibility before implementation.
+Browser Compatibility: Not all browsers fully support the Speculation Rules API.
+Use the feature detection code above to provide a fallback for non-Chromium browsers.

-The Speculation Rules API offers a powerful approach to enhancing the performance and user experience of web applications.
-By understanding its mechanics, benefits, and considerations, developers can leverage this API to build faster and more engaging websites.
+} The Speculation Rules API offers a powerful approach to enhancing the performance and user experience of web applications.
+By understanding its mechanics, benefits, and considerations, developers can use this API to build faster and more engaging websites.

 - Speculation Mode: Choose between prefetch and prerender.
 Prerendering will result in faster load times than prefetching.
 However, prefetching might be a safer choice for interactive content.